opendocsg/opendoc-supreme-court-practice-directions/PART-18-Matters-Under-The-Legal-Profession-Act.md

 # PART XVIII: MATTERS UNDER THE LEGAL PROFESSION ACT
-&nsbp;
+&nbsp;

-134\.
-Applications for admission as an advocate and solicitor of the Supreme Court

-135\.
-“Part-call” applications pursuant to section 32(3) of the Legal Profession Act

-136\.
-Electronic applications for practising certificates
+: 134\.
+Applications for admission as an advocate and solicitor of the Supreme Court : 135\.
+“Part-call” applications pursuant to section 32(3) of the Legal Profession Act : 136\.
+Electronic applications for practising certificates : 137\. [\deleted\]

-137\. <span style="margin-left: 40px;">deleted</span>

 ## 134. Applications for admission as an advocate and solicitor of the Supreme Court